matteoferla/pyrosetta-help/README.md

                                 cycles=5)
     import pandas as pd
     scores = pd.DataFrame(data)
+    extend_scores(scores)

+The function `extend_scores` adds 6 columns, specifying which terms is the biggest changer.
-Additionally, `MutantScorer.term_meanings` is a handy dictionary to convert a score term name into a description.
+It uses `term_meanings`, which is a handy dictionary to convert a score term name into a description.
+E.g. converts "fa_atr" -> "Lennard-Jones attractive between atoms
+in different residues (r^6 term, London dispersion forces)." etc.
 Taken from Rosetta documentations, with some edits on some terms.

 ## Blueprinter